dflock/duncanlock.net/content/posts/tech/useful-thunar-custom-actions.rst

 :title: Useful Thunar Custom Actions
 :slug: useful-thunar-custom-actions
 :date: 2013-06-28 14:11:43
-:tags: linux, xfce, config, howto, xubuntu, thunar
+:tags: linux, xfce, config, howto, xubuntu, thunar, png
 :thumbnail: /static/images/thunar-icon.png
 :meta_description: Thunar has a simple mechanism that allows you to easily add new commands to the right click menu of files and folders.
 Here's how to do it.